 Know-how and expertise

-Opto-mechatronics and systems engineering
+Opto-mechatronics and optical systems engineering

-• Development, design and prototyping of high-precision opto-mechatronics systems, integrating optics, photonics, precision mechanics, electronics and software.
+- Development, design and prototyping of high-precision opto-mechatronics systems, integrating optics, photonics, precision mechanics, electronics and software.

-• Inter- and pluridisciplinary applied science and engineering covering in particular the fields of optics, photonics, mechatronics, precision motion, embedded systems, structures, thermal analysis, environmental modeling and impact problems simulation, measurements and tests.
+- Inter- and pluridisciplinary applied science and engineering covering in particular the fields of optics, photonics, mechatronics, precision motion, embedded systems, structures, thermal analysis, environmental modeling and impact problems simulation, measurements and tests.

 “End-to-end” models of complex systems

-• Simulation and mathematical modeling of designs, processes and physical phenomena
+- Simulation and mathematical modeling of designs, processes and physical phenomena

-• Scientific and technical software applications
+- Scientific and technical software applications

 News and highlights